Turnout

 After submitting your request, following up is crucial to ensure timely processing.
 We understand that waiting can be stressful, but here’s how you can effectively track your application status:

-3. Contact the SSA: If your request has been pending for an unusually long time or if you have specific concerns, don’t hesitate to reach out to the SSA directly.
+3. Contact SSA: If your request has been pending for an unusually long time or if you have specific concerns, don’t hesitate to reach out to the SSA directly.
 You can call their toll-free number at 1-800-772-1213 or visit your local office for assistance.
 Remember, you are not alone in this journey.

-4. Be Ready with Data: When following up, it’s helpful to have your identification number and any pertinent information about your request ready.
+4. Be Ready with Information: When following up, it’s helpful to have your identification number and any pertinent information about your request ready.
 This preparation will enable the representative to assist you more efficiently.

 Each box represents a step you should take to follow up on your application.
 Follow the arrows to see the order of actions, ensuring you stay informed and proactive.